lenincompres/domify/README.md

 things[1].style.backgroundColor = 'yellow';
 ```

-Giving a array of elements an id creates the variable as an array of elements on the window.

 ## Binding

-Use *_bind* to turn the created element into a Bind element.
-This essentially reduces is to on *value*.
-But default the bind is done to the *innerText* of the element or the *value* if it is an input type element.
+Use *_bind* to turn the created element into a Bind element, which essentially reduces is to a *value*.
+The value is linked to the *innerText* property of the element, or *value* for input type elements.
+* The Bind object has an *element* property which holds the element.

 ```javascript
 domify({